π£ Tech Debt¶

 __call__has been instrumented.
 Hacks to avoid warnings about lack of instrumentation.

-Thread overriding¶
+Thread Overriding¶

 See instruments.py docstring for discussion why these are done.